christophermancini/rainbow-six-bootcamp/content/advanced-training/map/house.md

 The setting for this map is a United States suburban neighborhood house.
 With four spawn locations, two floors and a basement, the house offers good options for approach and entry.

+## Drone Entry Points

+The house has 5 possible entry points for your remote controlled surveillance drone.

+1. Basement - Northwest corner underneath the Storage Room door
+1. Basement - Eastern side through the debris of the Garage door (between the two overhead doors)
+1. 1st Floor - North side of the home under the barricade on the main entryway
+1. 1st Floor - South side of the home, over the furniture blocking the back entryway
+1. 1st Floor - Southwest corner of the home, under a barricade to the hall between the West stairs and the kitchen
+1. 1st Floor - Northeast corner of house entering under a barricade into the office

 ## Spawn Locations

 ### Construction Site

+The construction site spawn positions you North of the house.
+The main entrance to the house on the 1st floor is the closest drone entry point.

 ### APC

+The APC (Armored Personnel Carrier) drops you outside the house to the South side.
+The closest drone entry point is through the barricaded doorway on the Southwest corner of the house on the 1st floor.

 ### River Docks

+If beginning your approach from the River Docks, you begin on the East side of the house.
+The closest drone entry point is between the garage doors.

 ### Side Street

+The side street spawn sets you down on the Southeast side of the house.
+The closest drone entry point from this spawn is the rear entryway blocked by furniture on the 1st floor.

 ## Levels